 - .1 Round robin format, with number of games according to separate schedule. - .2 Points earned in each match shall count towards the league season table.
 At the end of the season finals will be played.
-The format being 2nd place vs. 3rd place in the preliminary final with the winner playing 1st in the grand final. - .3 Each match consists of one innings of 40 six-ball overs per side with a new red 4-piece leather ball supplied by the SCC to be used upon the start of each innings. - .4 The field shall be marked with two inner circles, 13.7m from each middle stump, and an outer circle, made by two inner circles 27.4m from each middle stump and linked with parallel lines.
-Standard ODI fielding restrictions apply during the first 12 overs, but there will be no additional batting or bowling power plays. - .5 It is upon both teams to ensure the spirit of the game, so each match is completed within 5 hours and 20 minutes (2 hours 35 minute per innings) and that the 10-minute turn around of the innings is met. - .6 Drinks breaks, all within the boundary line, will be taken after the 13th and 26th overs, and shall be limited to 3 minutes. - .7 If a team has less than 7 players at the start time, they shall be considered to have forfeited the game, with the other team being awarded 8 points (assumed 4 for a win plus two bonus points for 10 wickets taken and an assumed score of 200 runs). - .8 Matches will start at time indicated on the schedule.
+The format being 2nd place vs. 3rd place in the preliminary final with the winner playing 1st in the grand final. - .3 Each match consists of one innings of 25 six-ball overs per side with a new red 4-piece leather ball supplied by the SCC to be used upon the start of each innings. - .4 The field shall be marked with an inner circle/oval, made by two inner circles 27.4m from each middle stump and linked with parallel lines.
+For the first 8 overs, only 2 fielders may be outside the inner circle.
+For the remaining overs only 5 fielders may be outside, but at no time shall there be more than 5 fielders on the leg side. - .5 It is upon both teams to ensure the spirit of the game, so each match is completed within 3 hours and 10 minutes (1 hour 30 minutes per innings) and that the 10-minute turn around of the innings is met. - .6 A drinks break, within the boundary line, will be taken after the 12th over, and shall be limited to 3 minutes. - .7 If a team has less than 7 players at the start time, they shall be considered to have forfeited the game, with the other team being awarded 7.5 points (assumed 4 for a win plus two bonus points for 10 wickets taken and an assumed score of 150 runs). - .8 Matches will start at the time indicated on the schedule.
 The toss shall take place ten minutes before the due start time.
 If one of the two captains has not arrived at this time, the toss shall automatically be awarded to the other side. - .9 The competition, matches and any disputes will be administered by SCC.